Uranium mining in Namibia: Safety hazards associated with mining uranium

 The process of mining uranium is a dangerous process and can lead to adverse health effects for the miners involved.
-Uranium is often in close proximity to a variety of radio-nuclides such as radium, radon, thorium, and others.
+Uranium is often near to a variety of radio-nuclides such as radium, radon, thorium, and others.
 Radon gas can cause lung cancer and a number of other respiratory illnesses that can worsen as a result of prolonged exposure.
 This gas can also affect nearby residents meaning this issue can impact the health of innocent people you have no affiliation with these projects.
 Radon gas and contamination can also cause cancer, birth defects, increase infant mortality, and cause various lung, eye, and skin related illnesses.
 When digging into the ground to extract precious minerals, mines produce excess rock called tailings.
 The rock that does not contain uranium must be processed which can result in uranium leaking into the groundwater and contaminating the groundwater which can lead to health concerns similar to the air pollution specified earlier.